jackrobertscott/authpack-client-190806/packages/authenticator/readme.md

 ## Setup

-An Authenticator secret key can be found in your [workspace](https://windowgadgets.io/).
+An secret key can be found in your [Authenticator workspace](https://windowgadgets.io/).

 ```ts
 import { Authenticator } from 'wga-api'